PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Kogs Ritual Chamber.md

 1. The party must reach 5 successes before they get 3 failures.
 2. Each success allows them to avoid an automation attack and/or advance to the next room.
 3. Rubble & rock constantly falls from above, threatening a total collapse of the cavern.
+4. Attacks: All involved in failed skill check roll DC 12-15 dex saving throw or take

 ## Automaton
 **Attacks.**